nico-abram/MeetupChan/README.md

 ## Ideas that won't make it into an MVP

-- Karma system for increasing luck over time for an old proposal
-- Have the bot join a voicechat and stream anime
+- Have the bot join a voicechat and stream anime (It seems there is not even an official discord API for this yet)
-- anilist integration
 - Queueing future proposals

 ## Contributing